This post may contain affiliate links from which i can earn a commission

 Weight loss myths are everywhere.
 Every second site on the internet is dedicated to a new weight loss solution.
 There are competing opinions everywhere.

-I don’t empty promises and I’m not in the business of pushing solutions that don’t work.
+I don’t give out empty promises and I’m not in the business of pushing solutions that don’t work.

 There are many, many weight loss myths.
 I’m going to tackle the ones which I believe will help you the most.